 Some trackers will automatically start and stop recording based on when you start driving.
 If you're hesitant to use a written record because you're afraid you will forget to record your miles, you want to get an app with this feature.

-Of the apps that I know, automatic tracking is only available on the paid versions.
-But think of it this way: Forgetting to record your miles for one or more days of delivery could cost you far more in additional taxes than the cost of an automatic tracking app.
+Of the apps that I know, automatic mileage tracking is only available on the paid versions.
+But think of it this way: Forgetting to record your miles for one or more days of delivery could cost you far more in additional tax liability than the cost of an automatic tracking app.

 Disadvantages of the GPS app.